 When making a decision on which one to use to suit their project, several questions come into play.

 - Is the work repetitive?
 (Service desk/IT help desk)

 With these factors in mind, we can use the characteristics of an upcoming project to determine which framework would typically be most effective for the work.

-Scrum is an agile process that helps to deliver the business value in the shortest time.
-Scrum teams commit to ship working software through set intervals called sprints.
+Scrum is an agile process that helps to deliver business value in the shortest time.
+Scrum teams commit to shipping working software through set intervals called sprints.
 Their goal is to create learning loops to quickly gather and integrate customer feedback.
 Scrum teams adopt specific roles, create special artefacts, and hold regular ceremonies to keep things moving forward.
-Its goal is to help deliver new software as quick as possible.
+Its goal is to help deliver new software as quickly as possible.

 Kanban is a visual system for managing work.
 It visualizes both the process and the actual work passing through that process.
-Kanban teams focus on reducing the time it takes to take a project (or user story) from start to finish.
-They do this by using a kanban board and continuously improving their flow of work Kanban goal is that work flow should proceed smoothly at an optimal speed.
+Kanban teams focus on reducing the time it takes to make a project (or user story) from start to finish.
+They do this by using a kanban board and continuously improving their flow of work Kanban’s goal is that workflow should proceed smoothly at an optimal speed.

 How are Scrum and Kanban the same?

 Kanban and Scrum are two of the most common approaches used in the development process to get the desired deliverables of a project.
 Both Scrum and Kanban allow for large and complex tasks to be broken down and completed efficiently.
 Both place a high value on continual improvement, and optimisation of the work and the process.
 And both share a very similar focus on a highly visible workflow that keeps all team members in the loop on the work in progress and what’s to come.
 In as much as both are independent entities, they have some similarities between them.
 These similarities include:

 - Both processes limit the work in progress,